 Use behavior-based questions to encourage a candidate to demonstrate their experience in using a similar sales process to yours, what they did to achieve results previously, and how they define success.

 “How did you bring on a new client?”

 “What was the most successful client you brought onboard and how did you do it?"

 “Tell me a time where your sales were in a slump and how did you come out of it.”

 “Tell me how you dealt with a client that pushed back on something they didn’t want—how did you handle that?”

 Lastly, don’t forget to validate what candidates tell you.
 As the saying goes, salespeople do their best selling at the interview!

 5. Set up a 90-day onboarding process

 Do you have a plan for when a new recruit joins you?
 How do you contribute to their success in the first 90 days?
-Not having an onboarding process can be just as damaging as hiring the wrong person.
+Not having an onboarding process includes teaching the new hire your sales strategy & processes can be just as damaging as hiring the wrong person.

 Giving new hires the keys and saying: ‘You’re a salesperson now.
 If you don’t hit your targets in 90 days, you’re gone.
 Good luck.’—that’s setting them up for failure.
 Instead, look at how you can set them up to succeed.
 That’s what good leaders and a good manager would do.